Ever picked up your child from school only to be met with tears, moodiness, or even a full-on meltdown?

 After-school restraint collapse is an emotional release.
-Children have to show self-control all day long, obey rules, listen to their teacher’s direction, sit quietly, and are not disruptive in class.
+Children have to show self-control all day long, obey rules, listen to their teacher’s direction, sit quietly, and not disrupt the class.
 Understandably, they may have pent up emotional and physical energy that they need to release.
 Once the child gets to a safe place, they release the true emotions they’ve been holding all day long—a bubble of pent up energy bursts.
 Some kids become whiney or weepy, while others might scream or throw things.
 Older kids might act rude or disrespectful to you and others.

 After school restraint collapse is a meltdown, not a tantrum.
 It’s important to understand that meltdowns differ from tantrums:

 While after-school restraint collapse can affect all kids, it is most common among sensitive and intense kids, and kids struggling with learning or socialization.
 Factors like fatigue, hunger, overstimulation, and sickness can also lead to after-school restraint collapse.
+And, it's especially common during big transitions—like back-to-school.

 How to help your kid